IvayloVasiliev/Selenium-Cucumber-framework/README.md

-Selenium Framework with Cucumber
-BDD framework for automation using Selenium Cucumber:
-Maven based framework
+BDD framework in JAVA/21/ for automation using Selenium and Cucumber Maven /v 3.9.5/ based framework
 Log4j enabled for logging
 POM
-The framework has four tests scenarios running on Chrome or Firefox browsers

 To see this whole thing running simply checkout this project and run this command: mvn clean generate-sources test